 - Dot Stickers – I like Avery #5468 which comes in four colors of 1-inch dots.
-You never know when you’ll want to let people vote or express their opinions.
-Dot stickers can be used for a variety of reasons including giving “points” for participation and even dividing people into sub-teams.
+You never know when you'll want to let people vote or express their opinions.
+Dot stickers can be used for a variety of reasons including giving “points” for participation.
+Even dividing people into sub-teams.

 Here are six other items that are also helpful to have during a team building session:

 - Index cards – I find index cards useful if you want people to write down ideas, but don’t want to use Post-its™.
 These non-sticky cards can be collected or passed around.
 They come in numerous colors and are much less expensive than Post-its™.

 - ELMO – A plush Elmo doll is a fun prop to signify “Enough Let’s Move On” in a light-hearted way.
 This is a ground rule I often use, and the Elmo doll serves as a reminder.

 - Gum – Helpful after coffee or lunch for fresh breath or if my mouth is dry.